jjmchew/jjmchew.github.io/LS180/postgresql.md

   - boolean : true or false, sometimes t or f
   - integer or INT : 'whole number' ; max value is +/- 2,147,483,647 [^18]
   - decimal(precision, scale) : precision - total digits on both sides of decimal point; scale - number of digits to the right of decimal point
+  - numeric : a number of arbitrary size and precision [^29]
   - timestamp : YYYY-MM-DD HH:MM:SS format
     - timestamptz : will store timestamp with timezone
   - date : YYYY-MM-DD format